-Bootstrapping without passing in --account does not recreate an existing MySQL server account.
-Prior to MySQL Router 8.0.18, bootstrapping would DROP the existing user and recreate it.
+Bootstrapping without passing --account does not recreate an existing MySQL server account.

 Using this option assumes the user has sufficient access rights for Router because the bootstrap process does not attempt to add missing grants to existing accounts.
 The bootstrap process does verify the permissions and outputs information to the console of the failed check.
 The bootstrap process continues despite these failed checks unless the optional --strict option is also used.
 Example required permissions: